 - Fresh strawberries - fresh, ripe, and sweet strawberries are the best!

-- Gin - I used my favorite gin, Empress 1908 Gin, micro-distilled in small batch copper-pot stills using eight botanicals: juniper, rose, coriander seed, grapefruit peel, ginger root, cinnamon bark, butterfly pea blossoms, and the Fairmont Empress Blend Tea.
-It is an all-natural indigo hue from butterfly pea blossom added during the distillation process.
+- Gin - I used Empress 1908 Gin, micro-distilled in small batch copper-pot stills using eight botanicals: juniper, rose, coriander seed, grapefruit peel, ginger root, cinnamon bark, butterfly pea blossoms, and the Fairmont Empress Blend Tea.
+It is an all-natural indigo hue from butterfly pea blossom added during distillation.
 Be sure to find Empress Gin near you!

 - Fresh lemon juice - do not use lemon concentrate.
 Fresh lemon juice is essential to a gin fizz!

 - Dry vermouth - this is a variation on the classic recipe, optional

 - Elderflower syrup - This is readily available in my area.
 It mixes well with the botanicals in the gin.
 It's also available online.

 - Bitters - I used bitters which is a variation of the classic recipe, it is optional.

 - Sparkling strawberry water to fill the glass - use the brand of your choice.

 How to make a Strawberry Elderflower Gin Fizz

 This delicious and refreshing cocktail is easy to make; it is perfect for brunch, cocktail hour at home, or lounging by the pool.
 I'll be sipping on this refreshing Strawberry Elderflower Gin Fizz all summer long!